zer0cache/matic-docs/docs/develop/network-details/full-node-binaries.md

 This tutorial guides you through starting and running a full node using binaries.
 For the system requirements, see the [Minimum Technical Requirements](technical-requirements.md) guide.

-:::note
+:::tip

 Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](https://forum.polygon.technology/t/snapshot-instructions-for-heimdall-and-bor/9233).
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](/docs/develop/network-details/snapshot-instructions-heimdall-bor).

 For snapshot download links, see the [<ins>Polygon Chains Snapshots</ins>](https://snapshots.matic.today/) page.

 :::

-## **Overview**
+## Overview

 - Prepare the machine
 - Install Heimdall and Bor binaries on the full node machine